Meet The Team

 Luke SussamsSenior Researcher

 Luke is an expert on climate change, energy and finance who has been working on Carbon Tracker’s research for almost 6 years.
 Luke leads Carbon Tracker’s research on new energy technologies and the energy transition, after authoring the successful Expect the Unexpected project with the Grantham Institute at Imperial College London.
 Prior to this, Luke’s work has focused on energy demand drivers, the US and Chinese coal sectors and the seminal Wasted Capital and Stranded Assets report in 2013.
 He is a published academic, holder of the CFA’s Investment Management Certificate and was awarded a distinction from the Environmental Technology MSc at Imperial College London.

 Andrew GrantSenior Analyst

-Andrew joined Carbon Tracker in 2014 as a Senior Analyst, having formerly worked at Barclays Natural Resources Investments, a private equity department of Barclays that invests in the natural resources sector.
+Andrew joined Carbon Tracker in 2014 as a Senior Analyst, leading research on oil & gas and coal mining.
+He has authored a number of Carbon Tracker’s major reports on these sectors, including the Carbon Supply Cost Curves series, scenario analysis of the oil refining industry in Margin Call, and exploring transition risk at the company level in 2 Degrees of Separation.
+Prior to joining Carbon Tracker, Andrew formerly worked at Barclays Natural Resources Investments, a private equity department of Barclays that committed capital across a range of commodities and related industries.
 Andrew has previous experience in HR at Barclays Capital and as a consultant specialising in executive remuneration and corporate governance at New Bridge Street.
 Andrew has a degree in Chemistry & Law from Bristol University.